osinstom/osinstom.github.io/en/_posts/2020-01-13-ovs-afxdp-installation.md

 `make check-afxdp TESTSUITEFLAGS='1'`

-Note!
-If `libbpf` has not been installed properly the test will fail wil the following message:
+**Note!** If `libbpf` has not been installed properly the test will fail with the following message:

 ```
 020-01-17 06:54:19.418142218 +0000